Alek Thomas Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.76 team ERA ranks 26th among all league pitching staffs.
+- The Reds have the 26th-ranked team ERA among all MLB pitching staffs (4.75).

-- The Reds allow the fifth-most home runs in baseball (130 total, 1.3 per game).
+- Reds pitchers combine to surrender 134 total home runs at a clip of 1.3 per game (fifth-most in the league).

-- Lively (4-5) gets the starting nod for the Reds in his 10th start of the season.
-He has a 3.72 ERA in 55 2/3 innings pitched, with 53 strikeouts.
+- Weaver (2-2) gets the starting nod for the Reds in his 17th start of the season.
+He's put together a 7.22 ERA in 76 2/3 innings pitched, with 64 strikeouts.

-- The right-hander last pitched on Sunday against the Milwaukee Brewers, when he threw four innings, allowing one earned run while giving up three hits.
+- In his last appearance on Tuesday, the right-hander tossed 2 2/3 innings against the San Francisco Giants, giving up four earned runs while surrendering four hits.

-- The 31-year-old has amassed an ERA of 3.72, with 8.6 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .241 batting average against him.
+- In 16 games this season, the 29-year-old has amassed an ERA of 7.22, with 7.6 strikeouts per nine innings.
+Opponents are batting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.